 Iron & Manganese Removal Iron and Manganese are often present in groundwater at levels that can discolor the water or cause it to take on unpleasant odors or tastes.
 Although the water may still be safe to drink, treatment is often desirable.
-Our treatment consists of adding sodium hypochlorite (chlorine) to the water which makes the iron and manganese precipitate out of solution and finally removed by running the water through one of our two filter plants.
+Our treatment consists of adding sodium hypochlorite (chlorine) to the water which makes the iron and manganese precipitate out of solution and finally removed by running the water through one of our two filtration plants.
 Finish water results show nearly no detections of iron or manganese.

 Disinfection The District uses sodium hypochlorite, also known as chlorine, in the distribution system.
 Initially it was only routinely used during our flushing program in the spring and fall of each year.
-In 2007, the Board of Water Commissioners approved year-round chlorination of the distribution system.
-Chlorine is added at a rate of .5 ppm as a preventative measure to eliminate any microorganisms.
+Since 2007, the District has year-round chlorination of the distribution system.
+Chlorine is added at a rate of .5 ppm as a preventative measure to eliminate microorganisms.